GirijaMishra8077/si2026-analog-notebook-GirijaMishra/lab.md

 ![Screenshot 14-47-33](./images/Screenshot%20from%202026-06-04%2014-47-33.png)

+# Lab : First Order RC FIlters

+## Low pass filter

+### 1) DC Analysis

+Schematic of RC Circuit is given below:

+Testbench of RC Circuit is given below:

+Ngspice showing simulation results:

+RC CIrcuit Response for T>>τ:

+RC CIrcuit Response for T<<τ:

+### 2) AC Analysis

+Magnitude and Phase Response of the RC Circuit:

+Input and Output Voltage Response of the RC Circuit:

+## High pass filter

+### 1) DC Analysis

+Schematic of RC Circuit is given below:

+Testbench of RC Circuit is given below:

+Ngspice showing simulation results:

+RC CIrcuit Response for T>>τ:

+RC CIrcuit Response for T<<τ:

+### 2) AC Analysis

+Magnitude and Phase Response of the RC Circuit:

+Input and Output Voltage Response of the RC Circuit:

 # Lab : Modeling of MEMs Microphone and Analog Front-Edn (AFE)

 Below is the schematic of the MEMs Microphone: